Feed Your Mind with Mantras

 - Adjusted as needed

-To learn more about how to use the power of the spoken word to your advantage, check out our post on how to use positive affirmations.
+To learn more about how to use the power of the spoken word to your advantage, check out my post on how to use positive affirmations.

 Happy munching with your mantras and may the positive vibes be with you!